ShawnLDonahue/ShawnLDonahue.github.io/_posts/2025-03-17-St-pattys-loti.md

 ---
 title: "Posting a security job?
-Be more specific."
+Consider being slightly more specific with the title."
 date: 2025-03-17 17:00
 categories: [Prattle]
-tags: [Critical Infrastructure]
+tags: [Career]
 pin: false # Set to `true` if you want this post pinned to the top.
 ---